austinsonger/Policy-Portal/data-protection.md

 ## Protecting Data In Transit

-1. All external data transmission is encrypted end-to-end using encryption keys managed by \<PlaceHolder>.
+1. All external data transmission is encrypted end-to-end using encryption keys managed by `<Company Placeholder>`.
 This includes, but is not limited to, cloud infrastructure and third party vendors and applications.
 2. Transmission encryption keys and systems that generate keys are protected from unauthorized access.
 Transmission encryption key materials are protected with access controls, and may only be accessed by privileged accounts.
 3. Transmission encryption keys use a minimum of 4096-bit RSA keys, or keys and ciphers of equivalent or higher cryptographic strength (e.g., 256-bit AES session keys in the case of IPSec encryption).
 4. Transmission encryption keys are limited to use for one year and then must be regenerated.
-5. For all \<PlaceHolder> APIs, enforcement of authentication, authorization, and auditing is used for all remote systems sending, receiving, or storing data.
+5. For all `<Company Placeholder>` APIs, enforcement of authentication, authorization, and auditing is used for all remote systems sending, receiving, or storing data.
 6. System logs of all transmissions of Production Data access are kept.
 These logs must be available for audit.

 **Encryption of Data in Transit**